-Obviously, the $A$-form $\omega\in\Omega^1(A;\gg)$ given in the previous proposition ought to be called the {\bf connection 1-form} of the connection $H$.
-When $A$ is the Lie algebroid of a $G$-principal groupoid $\G$, under the 1:1 correspondence \eqref{eq:correspondence:connections} the connection 1-forms $\Omega\in\Omega^1_R(\G;\gg)$ and $\omega\in\Omega^1(A;\gg)$ correspond to each other via restriction along the identity section:
+The $A$-form $\omega\in\Omega^1(A;\gg)$ given in the previous proposition ought to be called the {\bf connection 1-form} of the connection $H$.
+Under the 1:1 correspondence \eqref{eq:correspondence:connections}, the connection 1-form on the groupoid $\Omega\in\Omega^1_R(\G;\gg)$ and the connection 1-form on the algebroid $\omega\in\Omega^1(A;\gg)$ are related via restriction along the identity section

-On the other hand, a morphism of Lie algebroids $\Phi:A_1\to A_2$ induces a pullback of $V$-valued $A$-forms:
+On the other hand, a morphism of Lie algebroids $\Phi:A_1\to A_2$ induces a pullback of $V$-valued $A$-forms

-and this leads to the following characterization of morphisms of $G$-principal algebroids with connection, whose proof is immediate:
+This leads to the following characterization of morphisms of $G$-principal algebroids with connection.
+The proof is immediate.

 \begin{prop} Let $A_1$ and $A_2$ be $G$-principal algebroids with connection.
-A Lie algebroid morphism $\Phi:A_1\to A_2$ is a morphism of $G$-principal algebroids with connection if and only if $\Phi$ is $G$-equivariant, intertwines the action morphisms and preserves the connection 1-forms: $\Phi^*\omega_2=\omega_1$. \end{prop}
+A Lie algebroid morphism $\Phi:A_1\to A_2$ is a morphism of $G$-principal algebroids with connection if and only if $\Phi$ is $G$-equivariant, intertwines the action morphisms and preserves the connection 1-forms, $\Phi^*\omega_2=\omega_1$. \end{prop}

 Henceforth, we will specify connections on a $G$-principal algebroid by specifying the connection 1-form $\omega\in\Omega^1(A;\gg)$.

 \begin{remark}[Existence of connections] Under our standing assumption that $G$ is compact, any $G$-principal algebroid admits a connection.
 In fact, if we consider the short exact sequence